Epistle to Cangrande: Authenticity

 The question of whether or not the Epistle is a forgery is controversial among Dante scholars.
-Scholars such as Francesco D'Ovidio and Bruno Nardi have argued against its authenticity, whereas scholars such as Francesco Mazzoni, Robert Hollander, and Charles Singleton have argued that the document is authentic.
+Scholars such as Francesco D'Ovidio and Bruno Nardi have argued against its authenticity, whereas scholars such as Francesco Mazzoni, Robert Hollander, and Charles Singleton have argued in favor.

-The letter was never mentioned by notable early Dante commentators Guido da Pisa or Pietro Allighieri, despite their commentaries containing passages identical to those in the epistle, which led the scholar F. P. Luiso to conclude in 1902 that the Epistle was forged by combining fragments of the aforementioned writers' commentaries.
+The Epistle was never mentioned by the notable early Dante commentators Guido da Pisa or Pietro Allighieri, despite their commentaries containing passages identical to parts of the Epistle, which led the scholar F. P. Luiso to conclude in 1902 that it was forged by combining those passages.
 In 1943, the Italian philologist Augusto Mancini argued that only the dedication is authentic, in part due to the manuscript history, and in part due to what he perceived as "clumsy stitches between... two separate texts" at the end of the introduction.
 The German scholar Peter Dronke later concurred that only the introduction followed "the customary rhythmic patterns of Dante’s prose".
 The position is also held by the researcher Henry Ansgar Kelly and by the Italian philologist Carlo Ginzburg.
 The latter went so far as to ascribe authorship of the rest of the Epistle to Giovanni Boccaccio, pointing to similarities between the Epistle and a section of Boccaccio's Decameron.
 As for Boccaccio's motive, Ginzburg wrote that "Dante’s use of the vernacular in a poem like the [Divine Comedy], which deals with sublime matters, was immediately perceived as a scandal: literary, religious, and political.
 The Epistle to Cangrande... was a deliberate attempt to remove that stumbling block."

 The academics Ralph G. Hall and Madison U. Sowell have suggested that American scholars are more likely to accept the Epistle as authentic while British and Italian scholars are more likely to consider it a forgery.
 John Ciardi, who wrote a translation of the Divine Comedy, argued that the framework provided by the letter is useful regardless of its authenticity.
 The scholar Teodolinda Barolini has described the Epistle as a red herring, writing that "frankly, I don't care if the Epistle is Dante's or not, since I think the answers that I seek regarding the [Divine Comedy] are to be found in the poem itself."

 In 2019, researchers for the Italian Istituto di Scienza e Tecnologie dell'Informazione attempted to use machine learning to determine authorship of the Epistle.
-Their results supported the theory that it was forged, however the authors noted that their study "should not be considered conclusive".
+Their results supported the theory that it was forged, though the authors noted that their study "should not be considered conclusive".